-After installing the package, you will have error messages in the console, which is expected behavior because your project now contains MLAPI and Netcode at the same time.
+After installing the package, you will have error messages in the console, which is expected behavior because your project now has MLAPI and Netcode at the same time.
 This will be remedied by the end of this guide.

-Do not remove the old version of MLAPI yet.
+Don't remove the old version of MLAPI yet.
 It will still be used in the next step.

 Open the Netcode patcher window by selecting Window > Netcode Patcher in the menu bar.
 The patcher will ask you whether you are using the Installer version of MLAPI or the Source version.

 Previously there were two major ways to use MLAPI in projects.
 You can either download a release version of MLAPI using the MLAPI installer or manually copy the source files into your project.